Cost of Living in Valencia Spain 2026: Rent, Groceries & Monthly Budgets

 moderate living costs variable rent

 Wondering whether Valencia will stretch your budget?
-You’ll find the cost of living in Valencia sits between bargain and premium: excluding rent, expect around €650–€700 monthly for a single person’s basics.
+The cost of living in Valencia sits between bargain and premium.
+Excluding rent, expect around €710 monthly for a single person’s basics.

 Wondering if Valencia will stretch your budget?
-Expect about €650–€700 monthly for basic, rent-excluded living costs.
+Expect about €710 monthly for basic, rent-excluded living costs.

-That baseline lets you compare realistically to income — the median monthly salary is roughly €1,200, so affordability hinges on your earnings and whether you cover full rent.
+That baseline lets you compare realistically to income.
+The average monthly net salary sits around €1,870, so affordability hinges on your earnings and whether you cover full rent.

 Rent changes the picture.
-Average apartment rent in 2024 was about €1,485, with studios near €750 and private rooms around €375; a one-bedroom apartment typically falls closer to the average, so monthly housing can dominate expenses.
+Studios average around €850, private rooms about €400.
+A one-bedroom apartment typically falls in the €900-1,500 range for the centre, so monthly housing can dominate expenses.

-Valencia is about 8–9% cheaper than Madrid and Barcelona and far less costly than major U.S. cities — roughly 54.6% cheaper than New York excluding rent.
+Valencia is about 8–9% cheaper than Madrid and Barcelona and far less costly than major U.S. cities – roughly 55% cheaper than New York excluding rent.

-In short, you can live reasonably well if your income aligns with local medians or you choose more modest housing.
+In short, you can live reasonably well if your income aligns with local averages or you choose more modest housing.
 Additionally, understanding cost considerations can help you better plan your budget for living in Valencia.

 What Is the Cost of Living in Valencia?